golang/website/_content/doc/security/decisions.md

 an image *encoder* might be a bug but would not be handled as a vulnerability.

+A panic in a deprecated function is not a vulnerability;
+see the decision on [deprecated APIs](#deprecated) below.

 ### Excessive resource consumption {#quadratic}

 We generally treat excessive CPU or memory consumption,